haqq-network/haqq/docs/quickstart/README.md

 # Quick Start

-This repository contains reference documentation on how to install and run an Haqq full node.
+This repository contains reference documentation on how to install and run an HAQQ full node.

 1. [Installation](./installation.md)
 1. [Build and Configuration](./binary.md)